aatango/ScriptLibrary/README.md

 ### Timebooker
 Small utility to help me keep track of time.
 Task name; time spent on it; and any comments are written to file for later processing.
+A log viewer quickly summarises the existing information for easier reading.

 This file is meant to be deleted, and restarted, at arbritrary times; usually a work day.